Neonatal Intensive Care Unit

 Vermont Oxford Network

-FNA, in partnership with the Inova Children’s, Fair Oaks, and Loudoun Hospitals, is an active member in the Vermont Oxford Network.
+FNA, in partnership with the Inova L.J.
+Murphy Children’s, Fair Oaks, Loudoun, and Alexandria Hospitals, is an active member in the Vermont Oxford Network.
 The Vermont Oxford Network (VON) is a collaboration of nearly 1,000 NICU’s around the world that work together to improve the quality and safety of medical care for newborn infants.
 FNA participates annually in projects initiated by VON for its member NICUs.

 FNA is currently involved in the following VON quality improvement projects: